Getting Started with Blender Rendering

 Blender rendering is the process of generating image or video output files from 3D scenes created in Blender.
 Rendering is a highly resource-intensive task because you need to simulate complex physics like light, materials, and other visual elements to produce a realistic result.

-8 months ago • 7 min read
+a year ago • 7 min read

 By Frank Rousseau